emqx/emqx-docs/en_US/deploy/install-macOS.md

 {% emqxee %}

+This page guides you on installing and starting EMQX on macOS with a zip file.

+Supported versions:

+- macOS 12
+- macOS 11

-The section below will take macOS 12 as an example to illustrate how to download the latest version of EMQX.
+The instructions below will take macOS 12 as an example to illustrate how to download the latest version of EMQX.
 If you want to install a different version or in a different system, please visit the [EMQX Deployment page](https://www.emqx.com/en/try?product=enterprise).

 ## Install EMQX